We’ve said it before, and we’ll continue to say it: “Your people are your biggest asset, but they are also your biggest risk”.

 Tools such as our Insider Threat Management website categorisation module can classify more than 28 billion URLs and domains, including those that fall into these types:

 - Instant Messaging

-Here are some of the prebuilt alerts in the ITM Threat Library that use website categorization.
+Here are some of the pre-built alerts in the ITM Threat Library that use website categorisation.

 For example, here is what the Proofpoint metadata would look like when a user goes to the video streaming site Hulu.com:

 Now is as good a time as any to start learning about website categorisation.
 Proofpoint ITM can help you mitigate risk of an insider threat incident and ensure that your people stay productive.